Carbon monosulfide

 Carbon monosulfide is a chemical compound with the formula CS.
 This diatomic molecule is the sulfur analogue of carbon monoxide, and is unstable as a solid or a liquid, but it has been observed as a gas both in the laboratory and in the interstellar medium.
 The molecule resembles carbon monoxide with a triple bond between carbon and sulfur.
 The molecule is not intrinsically unstable, but it tends to polymerize in sunlight to a brown mass, as first discovered in 1868 and 1872.
 The polymer is quite stable, decomposing a little at 360 °C to carbon disulfide.
 This tendency towards polymerization reflects the greater stability of C–S single bonds.

 Polymers with the formula (CS)_{n} have been reported, and the formal dimer is ethenedithione.
 Also, CS has been observed as a ligand in some transition metal thiocarbonyl complexes such as Fe(CO)_{4}CS.

 The simplest carbon monosulfide synthesis decomposes carbon disulfide in a high-voltage AC arc.

+In astronomy

+Carbon monosulfide is significant for being one of the first-detected sulfur compounds in the interstellar medium.
+It was discovered via radio observations in the Orion region.

+Carbon monosulfide was observed in the stratosphere of Jupiter following the collision of comet Shoemaker–Levy 9 with the planet in 1994.
+Though decreased in total mass by 90%, concentrations of CS were detected 19 years after the impact with the Atacama Submillimeter Telescope Experiment.